ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 ### Text Editors / IDEs

-Now it's time to get down to the good stuff. *Real* programmers use VIM or EMACS of course, so it's fortunate that Sublime Text and Atom both support some form of Vim or Vi mode :) For those of us who havn't taken the Vim/Emacs dive yet, Sublime Text 3 and Atom are both great options.
-Sublime Text seems faster and more stable that Atom, but Atom is relatively new and it's getting better all the time.
+Now it's time to get down to the good stuff. *Real* programmers use VIM or EMACS of course, so it's fortunate that Sublime Text and Atom both support some form of Vim or Vi mode :) For those of us who haven't taken the Vim/Emacs dive yet, Sublime Text 3 and Atom are both great options.
+Sublime Text seems faster and more stable than Atom, but Atom is relatively new and it's getting better all the time.
+Atom is also a bit more user friendly as it comes with a built in package manager that allows you to browse packages and user settings are generally easier to find.
 Atom was heavily influenced by Sublime Text so no matter which one you choose, switching shouldn't be too much of an issue.
-While Sublime Text is freeware and will set you back $70 for the license, Atom is free and open source, and backed by GitHub. (*Note* I mostly use Atom now, but I paid for Sublime Text and never regretted it once.
-It's a great piece of software.)
+Sublime Text can be evaluated for free, but the license will set you back $70.
+If you're just getting into development, this might be a bit steep, but I think it's totally worth it.
+Atom is free and open source, and backed by GitHub. (*Note* I've been using Atom for the last month or so and while I generally like it, it does seem to get a bit slow sometimes, especially when editing a Markdown document with live preview.
+I think for stability and speed, I'm probably going to switch back to Sublime Text for a while longer.)

 #### Sublime Text